 Het is right.
 I need to stay calm and drive more slowly.
 I squeeze his lower arm to thank him for his support.

 It’s a miracle.
-We managed to get out of the village alive!
+We have managed to get out of the village alive!
 We are on the crossroads to Mosteiro and Vila Facaia.
 There is not as much smoke here.
 Every which way we look there are flames.
 There is a house burning on the right, on the left side of the road is a burning car.

 Then I drive into Vila Facaia, where I am stuck for the next two hours.

 The village is surrounded by fire.
 The street is full of cars.
 People want to drive out of the village in the direction of Adega, but they are stopped by people coming from that direction who want to escape through the other side of the village.
 A woman slams on the roof of my car.
 She yells, ajuda, ajuda!
 But I cannot help her.
 I don’t have any room left in the car.

 With some difficulty I manage to turn the car around and drive back.
 Again I get stuck.
 The driver in the car in front of me wants to reverse, but there are other cars behind me.
 While I blast my horn and try to get the people behind me to reverse, the car in front of me reverses and drives into my car six times.

 There is a parking spot around the corner near the playground.
 The men and I get out of the car.
 Nia, our youngest dog, jumps out and disappears.
 The vegetation next to the road is on fire as well.
 The smoke is suffocating, so I hide behind the building where a doctor and a nurse do consultations once a week.